regoclint/prac/Notes.md

     - default toString() has classname@hashcode as return value
     - clone()
         - can be a deep copy or shallow copy depending on the implementation of the clone method
-        - Shallow copy just do super.clone()
+        - Shallow copy - just implement Cloneable and in the clone method do super.clone()
-        - Deepy copy create a new object for sub objects or call their clone too
+        - Deep copy create a new object for sub objects or call their clone too
         - https://www.geeksforgeeks.org/clone-method-in-java-2/

 Java 7 vs 8